mstange/samply/API.md

 ```

 This finds the requested binary, reads the machine code bytes for the requested range, and disassembles them based on the binary's target architecture.
 The per-instruction offset is relative to the given `startAddress`.

+The data for each instruction consists of `[offset, ...oneStringPerSyntax]`.

 ## Special paths